milesj/build-tool-config/README.md

 ## Sync Configuration

-Some build tools require configuration files to be local to the project, which sucks.
+Some build tools require dotfiles to be local to the project, which sucks.
 To get around this, we can easily sync them to each project, by running the following command in the project root.